At a glance

 Find an assessor

-- Research energy and water assessors and search for rebates and assistance for home assessments in your area.
+Research water and energy assessors and search for rebates and assistance for home assessments in your area.

-- Ask your assessor what sort of things to have ready for the assessment.
-For example, your energy bills and water usage for the past 12 months as well as any building reports or house plans.
+Ask your assessor what sort of things to have ready for the assessment.
+For example, your water and energy bills for the past 12 months as well as any building reports or house plans.

-- Check if you are eligible for other rebates and assistance to help you save energy and water at home.
+Check if you are eligible for other rebates and assistance to help you save water and energy at home.

 Receive a tailored report